 I am always very excited to see any original pop culture output from the mainland.
 And admit I give a lot of things bonus points for effort, which other reviewers and commentators may not, however, I have to admit that I am a little disappointed by this film.

-Whilst this is a huge budget film, with glorious costumes, big names, and an international crew, the quality of the computer generated graphics, used copiously throughout in the demon world and most of the fight scenes, felt lifted from one of China’s deluge of MMORPGs.
-I kept expecting red numbers to flash above the demon and Qilin’s heads during one particularly wooden fight scene.
+Whilst this is a huge budget film, with elaborate costumes, big names, and an international crew, the quality of the computer generated graphics, used copiously through in the demon world and fight scenes, felt lifted from one of China’s deluge of MMORPGs.
+I kept expecting red numbers to flash above the demon and qilin’s heads during one particularly wooden action sequence.

 The style of the demons jar with the rest of the film’s Eastern aesthetics.
-Little Snow, when a human, is a model of traditional Chinese gothic – beautiful, ethereal, in flowing white robes.
-When she takes on her demon form, (yes, because a beautiful girl doesn’t just show up at your village in a Wuxia movie without being a demon or a villain) transforms into a crystalline figure, which you could be forgiven for assuming was a passed-on character design for Elsa.
+Little Snow, when a human, is a model of traditional Chinese gothic – ethereal in flowing white robes.
+When she takes on her demon form however (yes, because a beautiful girl doesn’t just show up at your village in a Wuxia movie without being a demon or a villain), she transforms into a crystalline figure, which you could be forgiven for assuming was a passed-on character design for Elsa.

-This film lacks direction in either its story, or artistic vein, and the co-production companies listed in the opening credits (around a dozen) shows the dangers of film making by committee.
-Each of them have clearly wanted and made sure their idea was included in the movie, and the result is an overlong, overcomplicated clash of genres, with still not enough time to properly forge plot or character.
+This film lacks direction in both its story and artistic vein, the dozen of co-production companies listed in the opening credits shows the dangers of filmmaking by committee.
+Each of them have clearly wanted and made sure their idea was included in the movie, and the result is an overlong, overcomplicated clash of genres, with not enough time to properly forge plot or character.

 I am delighted to see contemporary Chinese works drawing from their rich heritage and making lesser-known legendary figures more accessible to the outside world.
-The character design of Zhong Kui is steeped in his folklore representation as a fierce demon-conquering god, with bushy eyebrows, a beard, wielding a fan as well as his sword.
+The character design of Zhong Kui is steeped in his folklore representation as a fierce demon-conquering god, with bushy eyebrows, a beard, wielding both a fan and a sword.
 The first demon battle we see has him fighting a nine-tailed fox demon, which is a rough and close-won scrap in a confined space, finishing with him walking out in slow motion, sword slung over his shoulder.
 The fade to black and white and the bombastic, near rock theme show a transition into pop culture not often seen in mainland cinema.

-Posted in Blog and tagged Attack on Titan, Bingbing Li, china, Chinese, cinema, culture, demon, demon slayer, DevilMan, fantasy, film, Frozen, Ghost Month, horror, Kun Chen, Labyrinth, Lord of the Rings, monster, Peter Pau, Shaw Brothers, Snow Girl and the Dark Crystal, Tsui Hark, Wuxia, Zhang Ji Zhong, Zhong Kui, Zhong Yuan by Xueting Ni with .
+Posted in Commentary and tagged Attack on Titan, Bingbing Li, china, Chinese, cinema, culture, demon, demon slayer, DevilMan, fantasy, film, Frozen, Ghost Month, horror, Kun Chen, Labyrinth, Lord of the Rings, monster, Peter Pau, Shaw Brothers, Snow Girl and the Dark Crystal, Tsui Hark, Wuxia, Zhang Ji Zhong, Zhong Kui, Zhong Yuan